Shopify SEO: 12-Step Guide for Beginners

 "Add to keyword list" button in Keyword Magic Tool

-Once you have plenty of options, you can move on to grouping them and creating content.
+Once you have enough options, you can move on to grouping them and creating content.

 Let's go over those steps next.